Chickpea Flour Pancakes (Easy, Vegan & Gluten-Free)

 This recipe is made to serve 1 or make 2 small servings, say for kids or a snack.
 It can be doubled or tripled as needed and leftovers store well in the fridge or freezer.

-How to Make Savory Chickpea Pancakes
+How to Make Savoury Chickpea Flour Pancakes

 This recipe makes a great base for savoury pancakes too!
-To them savoury, omit the sweetener and try spices and herbs like turmeric, parsley, cilantro, chili flakes and black pepper.
+To make them savoury, omit the sweetener and try spices and herbs like turmeric, parsley, cilantro, chili flakes and black pepper.

 From there, try add-ins like thinly sliced scallions, red onion and red bell pepper.
 I prefer savoury pancakes a bit thinner, using closer to a 1:1 ratio of chickpea flour to water and omitting the baking powder.